Ultimate Jacksonville Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is discovered when you take the median property price and divide it by the yearly median gross rent.
-A community with high lease prices will have a lower p/r.
-You want a low p/r and larger rental rates that can pay off your property faster.
-You don’t want a p/r that is low enough it makes buying a house cheaper than renting one.
-You might lose renters to the home buying market that will increase the number of your unused investment properties.
-But usually, a smaller p/r is preferred over a higher one.
+Price to rent ratio (p/r) is computed by dividing the median property price by the yearly median gross rent.
+A town with low lease prices has a high p/r.
+You want a low p/r and higher rents that could pay off your property faster.
+You don't want a p/r that is so low it makes acquiring a house better than leasing one.
+This may drive renters into buying their own home and inflate rental unit vacancy ratios.
+You are looking for locations with a reasonably low p/r, certainly not a high one.

 Median Gross Rent

-Median gross rent can show you if a location has a durable lease market.
-The community’s verifiable statistics should confirm a median gross rent that reliably increases.
+Median gross rent can show you if a town has a stable lease market.
+You want to discover a stable growth in the median gross rent over time.

 Median Population Age